Ruth Ayres - Project Manager

 Laura lives in Brighton with her husband and daughter and is often found playing guitar or sat on the beach.

-Jess joined Youthscape at the beginning of June 2016 to work on the SelfharmUK project as the Administrator and Database Manager.
-It’s her job to keep the show on the road and manage our contact with youth workers and teachers.
+Jess joined Youthscape at the beginning of June 2016 and now works on the SelfharmUK project as the Operations Co-ordinator and Database Manager.
+It’s her job to keep the show on the road and manage our contact with young people and youth workers, teachers and other professionals.
 As she learns more about self-harm and why it affects so many young people, the role allows her to incorporate her two passions, being creative and helping people.
 As a design graduate, Jess brings an excellent creative eye to her role and to supporting the development of the SelfharmUK brand.
 She also plans to continue her freelance work having fun creating all sorts of things for all sorts of people.

 Besides designing, her favourite things to do include spending time with friends and engaging in music, books, films and TV-shows that inspire her to feel good about herself.
 In the future, her goal is to study for an MA in Art Therapy and sees life at Youthscape as the start to that journey.

 SelfharmUK is also supported by: